piroor/treestyletab/README.md

 Too high customizability for such rare usecases will just make you happy, but others including me won't - they are just confused that "why such too much choices are here?"

-### Keyboard shortcuts, for example, [toggle show/hide of the tab bar](https://github.com/piroor/treestyletab/issues/156), [operations to modify tree](https://github.com/piroor/treestyletab/issues/772), [moving focus](https://github.com/piroor/treestyletab/issues/836), and so on
+### Keyboard shortcuts for TST's custom functions, for example, [toggle show/hide of the tab bar](https://github.com/piroor/treestyletab/issues/156), [close a tree](https://github.com/piroor/treestyletab/issues/274), [operations to modify tree](https://github.com/piroor/treestyletab/issues/772), [moving focus](https://github.com/piroor/treestyletab/issues/836), and so on

+Firefox already have [very large number of keyboard shortcuts](https://support.mozilla.org/kb/keyboard-shortcuts-perform-firefox-tasks-quickly), and other addons also provide their own keyboard shortcuts, I cannot find out safe combinations for my features.
+So I gave up and decided to provide only [APIs for other addons](http://piro.sakura.ne.jp/xul/_treestyletab.html.en#api).
+Please use generic addons to customize keyboard shortcuts which can define custom actions based on scripts.
+Sorry.

-The feature is included in TST mainly to simulate Firefox's default behavior in the fullscreen mode (started by the `F11` key).
+By the way, "auto hide tab bar" feature doesn't provide any its own keyboard shortcut to toggle it because the feature is included in TST mainly to simulate Firefox's default behavior in the fullscreen mode (started by the `F11` key).
 Is there any keyboard shortcut to show/hide the navigation toolbar?

 ### High-power management of tree, like [sorting child tabs](https://github.com/piroor/treestyletab/issues/94), [auto-modification of tree](https://github.com/piroor/treestyletab/issues/509), [renaming of tabs](https://github.com/piroor/treestyletab/issues/794), and so on